 The Mingei International Museum is one of the most posh museums at Balboa Park in my opinion.
-Beautifully displayed, and now with a delicious new restaurant called Artifact.
+Beautifully displayed and now with a delicious restaurant called Artifact that recently received Michelin Guide recognition.

 The Mingei International Museum was founded in 1978 by Martha Longenecker.
 Longnecker was a professor at San Diego State University who also studied pottery making in Japan.
 She got the opportunity to study with the Mingei Association of Japan which inspired her to carry on these traditions and visions into the states.